alexge233/relearn/README.md

 Once we have loaded the world (using function `populate`) we set the start at x:1, y:8 and then begin the exploration.

-The exploration runs in an inifinite loop in `main` until one criterion is satisfied: the grid block with a **positive** reward is found.
+The exploration runs in an inifinite until the grid block with a **positive** reward is found.
 Until that happens, the agent takes a *stochastic* (e.g., random) approach and searches the gridworld.
 The function: